-Thursdays: Thursdays will consist of a quiz, roundtable discussion, video, supplementary lecture, or guest speaker.
+Thursdays: Thursdays will consist of a quiz, roundtable discussion, video, or supplementary lecture.

 What you get out of this course depends on what you put into it.
 My role is to facilitate you gaining knowledge and skills, but whether or not you learn anything is up to you.
 You will need to ask questions, actively participate in the discussions, complete the quizzes and assignments on time, and regularly attend class lectures.